Rajowal Nau

 Rajowal Nau or New Rajowal is a town and Union Council of Kasur District in the Punjab province of Pakistan.
-Name Rajwal Nau originated from Rajowal Kuhna located between Khudian and Chunian on the Grand Trunk Road built by Sher Shah Suri.
-The Mosque of Rajowal Kuhan has a unique Mughal structure, built by General Shahbaz Khan Kamboh, a general of Mughal Emperor Akbar.
+The name Rajowal Nau originated from Rajowal Kuhna located between Khudian and Chunian on the Grand Trunk Road, built by Sher Shah Suri.
+The Mosque of Rajowal Kuhna has a unique Mughal structure, built by General Shahbaz Khan Kamboh, a general of Mughal Emperor Akbar.
 It is part of Kasur Tehsil and is located at 30°52'60N 74°17'60E with an altitude of 179 metres (590 feet).